 There is no such thing as a “No Maintenance” product for your historic home.
 Not a single one!
 No car will last very long without an oil change, your lawn needs water to stay green, and your house needs painting to stay healthy.
 But many people search for products to sheath their house that will last decade upon decade with no upkeep.
 The unfortunate news is that these products don’t exist and many of the ones that claim to be such, are actually wolves in sheep’s clothing.
+To find the right siding for a historic house, I often turn to schlüsseldienst berlin lichtenberg for help.

 The Problem With Siding